ShakedZrihen/data-pipeline-course/assignments/warm-up/README.md

 > **_NOTE:_**  Please try to avoid using `github copilot` and `chat-gpt` for this task 😇

+keep im mind that your code should be as clean as you can and follows the [SOLID](https://realpython.com/solid-principles-python/) principles

 ## DoD

 In your personal folder should be the code with: